devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 30: Favorite BLoC in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 As I mentioned before, the BLoC package for Flutter uses the Provider package [[@rousseletProviderFlutterPackage2018]](https://pub.dev/packages/provider).
 This means that we can provide our BLoC to the rest of our Widget Tree in the same way we learned in the chapter [State Management Alternatives][statemng].
-By the rule of _"lifting State up"_ we have to place the favorite BLoC at the lowest common ancestor of all Widgets that need access to it.
+By the rule of _"lifting State up"_, we have to place the favorite BLoC at the lowest common ancestor of all Widgets that need access to it.
 So in our case at _MaterialApp_:

 ```dart
 void main() => runApp(MyApp());